 Our drug development programs and the potential commercialization of our product candidates will require substantial additional cash to fund expenses.
 We expect to seek one or more collaborators for the development and commercialization of one or more of our product candidates.
-Likely collaborators may include large and mid-size pharmaceutical, biotechnology and health care companies.
+For example, conducting clinical trials of CAT-5571 in patients with cystic fibrosis will likely involve significant cost, and we expect that we would conduct any clinical trial of CAT-5571 in patients with cystic fibrosis will one or more partners.
+Likely collaborators may include large and mid-size pharmaceutical companies, regional and national pharmaceutical companies and biotechnology companies.